sapcc/go-makefile-maker/README.md

 changes).
 This config file enables extra linters in addition to the default ones and configures various settings that can improve code quality.

-Additionally, if `createConfig` is `true`, you can specify a list of functions to be excluded from `errcheck` linter in `errcheckExcludes` field.
+Additionally, if `createConfig` is `true`, you can specify a list of files skipped entirely by golangci-lint in `skipDirs` and a list of functions to be excluded from `errcheck` linter in `errcheckExcludes` field.
 Refer to [`errcheck`'s README](https://github.com/kisielk/errcheck#excluding-functions) for info on the format for function signatures that `errcheck` accepts.

 Take a look at `go-makefile-maker`'s own [`golangci-lint` config file](./.golangci.yaml) for an up-to-date example of what the generated config would look like.